 How do I apply?

-To be eligible, you must be based in the UK or the Republic of Ireland and the primary audience engagement must take place in the UK or the Republic of Ireland.
+To be eligible for an Arts Award, you and your activity must primarily be based in the UK or the Republic of Ireland.
 Applicants are usually affiliated to organisations, but you can apply as an individual for a Small Arts Award.

-Complete a full application form, via the Trust's eGrants online application system (select the 'Small Arts Awards' form in the 'Full application' drop-down menu), and submit it at any time before the published deadline.
-A sample application form can be downloaded/printed from eGrants.
+You will need to complete a full application form, via the Trust's eGrants online application system (select the 'Small Arts Awards' form in the 'Full application' drop-down menu), and submit it at any time before the published deadline.
+A sample application form can be downloaded from eGrants.

-The Large Arts Awards are now primarily for applicants with a track record with the Wellcome Trust or Wellcome Collection; however, special cases can be made for teams that can provide evidence of an excellent track record and a particularly strong project idea where the initial research and development of the project has already taken place.
+The Large Arts Awards are primarily for applicants with a track record with the Wellcome Trust or Wellcome Collection.
+Special cases can be made for teams that can provide evidence of an excellent track record and a particularly strong project idea, where the initial research and development of the project has already taken place.

 In the first instance, you must submit an Expression of Interest form [Word].
-Forms should be emailed to PEgrants@wellcome.ac.uk, at which point they will be acknowledged and reviewed by one of our advisors.
+Forms should be emailed to PEgrants@wellcome.ac.uk, at which point they will be acknowledged and reviewed by one of our advisers.